yireo/yireo-slides/slides/yireo/running_m2.md

 - I am not a runner

 --
-- I am no god
+- I am just a simple Dutch guy
     - Bits of cool stuff
     - Some best practices
     - Perhaps some insights?